 Breast Implant Revision

 Although every surgeon strives to deliver the best possible result the first time around, many women who have had prior breast augmentations wind up being unhappy with their results and require a breast implant revision.
 The reasons are varied.
 Some women are simply not happy with their size.
 Others may develop asymmetries in their breasts following surgery from capsular contracture, implant rupture, or malpositioned implants.
 Some simply want to exchange the type of implant used.
-Whatever the reason, Dr. David Sieber has extensive experience in breast implant revision surgery and prides himself on delivering superior results for his patients.*
+Whatever the reason, Dr. David Sieber has extensive experience in breast implant revision surgery and prides himself on delivering natural-looking results for his patients. *

 Almost any patient who is not completely satisfied with her breast implant results is a candidate for a breast implant revision.